The Sleep and Health Connection: Why We Need Sleep

+Why do we need to sleep?
 Research confirms that sleep and health go hand in hand.
-It is so important that sleep is considered an essential nutrient, much the same as food, water, air and exercise.
+Sleep is so important that it is considered an essential nutrient, much the same as food, water, air and exercise.
 The quantity and quality of your sleep affect your mental, physical, emotional and social health in the long and short term.

 If you have ever had to endure a few sleepless nights in a row, you know this all too well.
 In addition to these evident reasons why we need sleep, much happens during and because of sleep to keep our minds and bodies running smoothly.
 Much of what sleep does for us we are not even consciously aware of, except maybe when we do not get enough of it.